 Safeguarding is about ensuring that everyone is safe from harm – safe from bullying, safe from people who could abuse, safe from discrimination and safe from unlawful and intolerant behaviour.

-If your child is ever concerned about his/her well-being or concerned about a friend, he/she can talk to the school's Designated Safeguarding Lead (DSL) or a Deputy.
+If your child is ever concerned about his/her well-being or concerned about a friend, he/she can talk to the school's Designated Safeguarding Lead (DSL) or a Deputy, or to any teacher that they trust.

 Talking helps and if these people agree there is a problem, they will find other people to help.
-The Designated Safeguarding Lead (DSL) is Ms Shakespeare (Lead) and the Deputies are Miss Balson, Miss Gatrell and Miss Atkinson.
+The Designated Safeguarding Lead (DSL) is Mrs Bell and the Deputies are Miss Atkinson, Mrs White, Miss Balson, Mr Schofield and Miss Gatrell.
 They will then work together with other people to address the problems and ensure everyone is safe.

 For more information, please click here